-University of Niš, Faculty of Economics, Republic of Serbia
+University of Niš, Faculty of Economics, Republic of Serbia milica.djordjevic@eknfak.ni.ac.rs

-⊠ milica.djordjevic@eknfak.ni.ac.rs

-UDC 657 Abstract: Required customer value, just in time delivery, elimination of all forms of waste from production and all business processes in the company and the like are basic characteristics of lean business concept.
+UDC Abstract: Required customer value, just in time delivery, elimination of 657all forms of waste from production and all business processes in the company and the like are basic characteristics of lean business concept.
 Achieving and maintaining competitive advantage, implies to carefully consider and apply the five principles of the Lean concept and establish a value stream.
-Primarily, the Lean concept was applied in the production process, but due to the numerous perceived benefits, the Lean concept can be applied in all company processes, including accounting.
+Primarily, the Lean concept was applied in the production Review process, but due to the numerous perceived benefits, the Lean concept can paper be applied in all company processes, including accounting.
 Lean accounting involves changing financial reporting, business process control and business decision-making processes.
 Lean accounting relies on the value stream with all income and expenses.
 The paper analyzes the application of value stream costing and financial effects of business improvement using the Lean concept.
+Received: Keywords: Lean concept, Lean accounting, value stream costing 19.05.2020 Accepted: JEL classification: M41 29.09.2020 and allows more results with less use of human resources, equipment, time and space to produce products that meet the needs of picky customers.